Brother of Lebanon c.bank governor released on $3.7m bail - two judicial sources | Business

 Brother of Lebanon c.bank governor released on $3.7m bail - two judicial sources

-Raja Salameh, the brother of Lebanon's central bank governor, has been released on released on bail of 100 billion Lebanese pounds, or around $3.7 million at the market exchange rate, two judicial sources told Reuters.
+Raja Salameh, the brother of Lebanon's central bank governor, has been released on a record bail of 100 billion Lebanese pounds, or around $3.7 million at the market exchange rate, two judicial sources told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)